-Everyone’s facing uncertainty.
-We’ll use this page to keep you updated on what we’re doing to cope with the impact of COVID-19, and how we’ve responded to provide support for Smart Pension’s customers and members.
+While there is still some uncertainty on the horizon, we’re still striving to keep you updated on what we’re doing to cope with the impact of COVID-19, and how we’re responding to provide support for Smart Pension’s customers and members.

 We’re following official advice closely, taking the right steps to protect our staff – and to support our customers and members.